bagriffith/booms-gse/README.md

 git clone https://github.com/bagriffith/booms-gse.git
 ```

-Open that directory in the terminal or command line.

 Create a virtual environment with `venv` specifically for these
 GSE tools.
 There are dependencies for old versions of several
 python packages.
 Without a virtual environment, this creates a